-Modelling Power Analysis of RFID Devices For a simple model of the frequencies where we would expect the EM leakage to occur, consider a band-limited power consumption p(t) that directly affects the amplitude of the $\omega_0 = 2\pi \cdot 13.56$ MHz carrier, i.e., the amplitude of the field will be slightly smaller in an instant when the chip requires more energy than in an instant when no energy is consumed.
+Modelling the Power Consumption of RFID Devices For a simple model of the frequencies where we would expect the EM leakage to occur, consider a band-limited power consumption p(t) that directly affects the amplitude of the $\omega_0 = 2\pi \cdot 13.56$ MHz carrier, i.e., the amplitude of the field will be slightly smaller in an instant when the chip requires more energy than in an instant when no energy is consumed.
 This results in possibly detectable frequency components in the side bands of the carrier, as depicted in Fig. 2.
-Equation 1 describes this model more precisely, where \circ denotes the Fourier transform.
+Equation 1 describes this model more precisely, where $\circ \bullet$ denotes the Fourier transform4.